atlisg/vegan-bot/pm.md

 ### Open

-* Get rid of unused select-bot component
 * Pick some default FAQ to display in dropdown on 0 letters in autocomplete?
 * Ask sources for a public API with the answers so that we don't need to jsonify
 * Update readme
-* Implement stats (hits for each answer and each source)
 * Add services:
   * animal-rights.com (https://www.animal-rights.com/faqfile.html)
   * some more